letsbuilda/kb.letsbuilda.dev/docs/discord/tutorial/basic-command.md

 The two `import` statements imported the modules `asyncio` and `discord`, which we need.

-`TOKEN = "yourtoken"` declares the variable `TOKEN` as your token, which you'll need to login your bot to discord.
+`TOKEN = "yourtoken"` declares the variable `TOKEN` as your token, which you'll need to login your bot to Discord.
+`intents = discord.Intents.default()` creates a `discord.Intents` object.
+This class is to tell the Discord API what permissions/intents your bot will need.
-`client = discord.Client()` creates a `discord.Client` object and assigns it to `client`, which will represent your bot.
+`client = discord.Client(intents=intents)` creates a `discord.Client` object and assigns it to `client`, which will represent your bot, and gives it the intents you just created earlier.

 The
 ```py